How to Attend

 To plan a trip to Portland, visit travelportland.com for information on travel specials and hotel offers.

-Q: I PRE-ORDERED my festival pass.
+Q: I PRE-ORDERED my pass.
 Where can I pick it up?

-Information from 2019; subject to change: Advance pass buyers, including youth free passes, can pick up their wristband and book voucher at the festival box office which will be in a tent at SW Park Avenue.
-Festival day, pick up or purchase passes at the box office on SW Park Avenue in front of the Portland Art Museum before entering any festival venues.
+Festival day, pick up or purchase passes at the Box Office Tent on SW Park Avenue in front of the Portland Art Museum before entering any festival venues.

-Advance passes are $15 and include a wristband for entry to all festival events and every paid pass includes a $5 voucher for the book fair.
+Advance passes are $15 ($25 day of) and include a wristband for entry to all festival events, and every paid pass includes a $5 voucher for the book fair.
 Please note: ALL attendees must pick up a wristband before entering any festival venue.
 We recommend you arrive at least thirty minutes prior to the first event you want to attend to visit the box office and pick up your wristband.
 Purchasing your festival pass in advance will speed up this process.
-Also note: You CAN pick up advance purchase passes from the box office on someone else’s behalf, or vice versa.
+The Box Office opens at 8:30 a.m.

 Q: I want to BUY a pass at the festival.
 Where do I do that?

-Information from 2019; subject to change: Passes can be purchased in advance online ($15 adults, free for youth 17 and under) or on site day the day of the Festival ($20 adults, free for youth 17 and under).
+Information from 2022: In-person Festival day passes can be purchased in advance online ($15 adults, free for youth 17 and under) or on site day the day of the Festival ($25 adults, free for youth 17 and under).
 Attendees will receive a wristband at the Festival that allows entry to all festival events and a book voucher for paid passes.
 Day-of passes sales are at the box office in the tent on SW Park Avenue.
 PAM’s regular box offices will not be selling festival passes.
 There is one festival box office location.
+Please note: ALL attendees must pick up a wristband before entering any festival venue.
+We recommend you arrive at least 45 minutes prior to the first event you want to attend to visit the box office and pick up your wristband.
+Purchasing your festival pass in advance will speed up this process.

 Q: I am 17 YEARS OR YOUNGER AND/OR A HIGH SCHOOL STUDENT and I get free admission.
 Do I need a pass?

-Information from 2019; subject to change: Yes, ALL attendees, including youth, need a wristband for entry.
+Yes, ALL attendees, including youth, need a wristband for entry.
 Youth receiving free admission will need to pick up their wristband at the box office in the tent on SW Park Avenue.
 Free youth passes do NOT include a book voucher.
+Purchase here.
 Please note: ALL attendees must pick up a wristband before entering any festival venue.
 We recommend you arrive at least thirty minutes prior to the first event you want to attend to visit the box office and pick up your wristband.
 Reserving your festival pass in advance will speed up this process.

 Q: I am a VOLUNTEER.
 Do I need a pass?
 Where do I pick up my festival pass?